I update this page about once a year, it is reasonably current but not up to the minute.

 Konami brought Ys VI to the United States under the title Ys: The Ark of Napishtim in 2005 on the PlayStation 2.
 Fans of the series might not like the "VI" being dropped but since it's an independent story it probably appealed to gamers who never heard of the series.
 It had been more than 10 years since an Ys game was released in the United States and that was the third installment.
 Starting a series at part 6, or jumping ahead 3 chapters, definitely intimidates some.
 A year later the PlayStation Portable version was released.
 The PlayStation 2 version features some enhancements not found in the PlayStation Portable one.

 The Ark of Napishtim continues to follow Adol and Dogi on their travels, this time to the lushly decorated Canaan islands.
-This is the a very scenic game and you can easily get lost staring at the backgrounds as you journey across the islands.
+This is a very scenic game and you can easily get lost staring at the backgrounds as you journey across the islands.
 As expected the soundtrack is amazing, worth listening to on its own.

 Released in 2010, Ys Seven is the last chapter for the series on PlayStation Portable.
 It was the first Ys game ported by XSEED who were the unofficial stewards of the Falcom library by then.
 Rather than subtitle it they kept the original Ys Seven title.

 Adol and Dogi take their adventures to the land of Altago which is facing impending doom.
-Before learning that though you engage on a couple of smaller, seemingly insignificant, quests and meet a tomboy princess named Aisha.
+Before learning that though you engage in a couple of smaller, seemingly insignificant, quests and meet a tomboy princess named Aisha.
 It may sound a little cliche but is done well.
 Along the way you meet a huge cast of characters including several who join your party.

 Eight different characters team up with Adol at one time or another, each with their own unique abilities and equipable items.
-I won't spoil anything only to say that Ys has one of my absolute favorite last boss fights that involves the entire party.
+I won't spoil anything only to say that Ys Seven has one of my absolute favorite last boss fights that involves the entire party.

 With Ys VIII: Lacrimosa of Dana, released in the United States in 2017, the series made its debut on the PlayStation 4.
 This originally started as a PlayStation Vita game and both versions launched at the same time in the United States.
 In Japan the Vita version pre-dated the PlayStation 4 version by nearly a year.